Labor Day Sales are heating up, but, between newspaper inserts and the abundance of online options, it can be hard to find just what deals are best.

 USA Today noted that car shoppers can find a number of Labor Day sales but need to be careful in looking.
-Some dealers – including Honda, Toyota, and General Motors – are using a “stair-step programs” that reward them for hitting certain sales goals that drive down the price of cars.
-So if you are in the market for a 1954 ford customline 2 door look these up and see what you could get.
+Some dealers – including Honda, Toyota, and General Motors – are using “stair-step programs” that reward them for hitting certain sales goals that drive down the price of cars.
+If you are in the market for a 1954 ford customline 2 door look these up on zemotor.com instead and see what you could get.

 But not all dealers are buying in.
 The nation’s largest auto chain, AutoNation, has opted not to use the stair-step program, which is said cuts into its profit margins.

 Also remember that, when buying a car, you need to keep money in your budget for things like auto insurance.
 You can compare rates at www.gabi.com.
 You may not have heard of this site before, but you can read a review of gabi car insurance at www.joywallet.com.

 Other outlets are focusing on fashion deals.
 People magazine’s Style Watch section has clued readers in to some fashionable Labor Day Sales to check out.

 The top five Labor Day bargains from People include: